extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

     - allows for easy querying and data manipulation
     - logical and intuitive querying
 - transactional:
-    - used for storing data, and not necessarily for querying dat
+    - used for storing data, and not necessarily for querying data
+    - e.g. medical database of patient data
+    - data usually needs to be extracted into a relational model to be